Skip to content

 We carefully curated topics and group them in a logical and coherent manner to comprise the various Learning Set.
 Each of the Learning Sets shown below (such as Physics I, Physics II, Chemistry I, etc.) consists of Regular Track and Competition Track.
 Regular Track is for students who have less foundational knowledge but want to excel in school academic setting and get high scores in AP exams.
 Competition Track is for students who aim to get top scores in AP exams and/or plan to participate in national level competitions.
 Our teaching methods are exactly the same for both Tracks, but examples and problem sets used in the class might be different.

-Physics I: Measurements and Motion
+Physics I: Measurements, Motion and Newton's Law

+This is an 8-session Learning Set, totaling 20 learning hours.
 Perfect for students exploring STEM for the first time or those needing extra support in foundational subjects.
 This course introduces the essential foundations of physics, focusing on measurement, uncertainty, and the study of simple motion.
 Students will learn about Measurements and Units, Motion Along a Straight Line, and Basic Python Skills.

 Contents